ibm-cloud-docs/Db2onCloud/connecting/connect_ibm_tools.md

 ### InfoSphere Data Architect
 {: #ida}

-These instructions explain how to create a connection from InfoSphere® Data Architect <!--version 9.1.x -->to a {{site.data.keyword.Db2_on_Cloud_short}} database.
+These instructions explain how to create a connection from InfoSphere® Data Architect to a {{site.data.keyword.Db2_on_Cloud_short}} database.
 {: shortdesc}

 #### Prerequisites